 By Neil Merrett

-One is a charming and intentionally plodding physics-based experiment in 3D platforming, the other a balletic and otherworldly exploration of someone’s mind.
-Human Fall Flat and Bound may be world’s apart as gaming concepts, yet both marvel in the fluidity, invention and human fascination with movement and overcoming physical limitations.
+One is a charming and intentionally plodding physics-based experiment in 3D platforming, the other a balletic and otherworldly exploration of someone’s mind via the medium of dance moves.
+Human Fall Flat and Bound may be worlds apart as gaming concepts, yet both marvel in the fluidity, invention and human fascination with movement and overcoming physical limitations.

 Human Fall Flat on Nintendo Switch, published by Curve Digital, 2017 & Bound on PS4, published by SIE Santa Monica Studio/Plastic Studios, 2016